Kelham Island Museum is now open! We have missed you!

 Saturday and Sunday: 11am – 4pm

 Children (under 16 years): FREE

-Visitors can now book advance tickets online for August and September:
+Visitors can now book advance tickets online:

 For now, Abbeydale Industrial Hamlet and Shepherd Wheel Workshop will remain closed.
 We look forward to welcoming you back soon.